 In response to the high number of recent emergencies the EU Commission announced in November 2017 new plans to strengthen the EU's civil protection response to support Member States to better respond and prepare for natural and man-made disasters.

-The operational hub of the Mechanism is the Emergency Response Coordination Centre (ERCC) which monitors emergencies around the globe 24/7, and coordinates the response of the participating countries in case of a crisis.
+The operational hub of the Mechanism is the Emergency Response Coordination Centre (ERCC) which monitors emergencies around the globe around the clock, and coordinates the response of the participating countries in case of a crisis.
 Thanks to the participating states' pre-positioned and self-sufficient civil protection modules, civil protection teams are ready to intervene at short notice both within and outside the EU.
-They undertake specialised tasks such as search and rescue, aerial forest fire fighting, advanced medical posts and more.
+They undertake specialised tasks such as search and rescue, aerial forest fire fighting, advanced medical posts.

 Any country in the world can call on the EU Civil Protection Mechanism for help.
-Since its launch in 2001, the EU Civil Protection Mechanism has monitored over 300 disasters and has received more than 200 requests for assistance.
-It intervened in some of the most devastating disasters the world has faced, like the earthquake in Haiti (2010), the triple-disaster in Japan (2011), typhoon Haiyan that hit the Philippines (2013), the floods in Serbia and Bosnia and Herzegovina (2014), the Ebola outbreak (2014), the conflict in Ukraine (2014), the earthquake in Nepal (2015), and the refugee crisis in Europe.
+Since its launch in 2001, the EU Civil Protection Mechanism has received close to 300 requests for assistance.
+It intervened in some of the most devastating disasters the world has faced in recent years, such as the earthquake in Haiti (2010), the tsunami in Japan (2011), typhoon Haiyan that hit the Philippines (2013), the Ebola outbreak (2014), the conflict in Ukraine (2014), the earthquake in Nepal (2015), the refugee crisis, and floods and forest fires in Europe.

 European Emergency Response Capacity

-The European Emergency Response Capacity consists of a voluntary pool of resources to be used to respond to emergencies, which are pre-committed by the countries participating in the EU Civil Protection Mechanism.
+The European Emergency Response Capacity consists of a voluntary pool of resources for emergency response, which are pre-committed by the countries participating in the Mechanism.
 The voluntary pool allows for a more predictable, faster and reliable EU response to disasters.
 It is also intended to facilitate better planning and coordination at European and national levels.
 The European Medical Corps is part of the EERC.

 Prevention and preparedness